bml-research/data_analysis_bml/dnaj/dnaj_01.md

 ![Pic](https://ars.els-cdn.com/content/image/1-s2.0-S1097276510000262-gr1_lrg.jpg)
 *<sub>Figure 2.
 The result of the previous screen showing that DNAJB6b and DNAJB8 are the most effective suppressors of huntingtin aggregation.
 Source: [Hageman et al.](https://www.sciencedirect.com/science/article/pii/S1097276510000262?via%3Dihub)</sub>*

 Identifying DNAJB6 as a suppressor was an important breakthrough as it enabled subsequent research that provided mechanistic evidence of a chaperone that directly targets primary nucleation, the very first step of protein aggregation.
-DNAJB6 uses a specific serine/threonine-rich motif to bind and neutralize mutant Huntingtin "seeds" before they can form larger amyloid fibrils.
+DNAJB6 (figure 3) uses a specific serine/threonine-rich motif to bind and neutralize mutant Huntingtin "seeds" before they can form larger amyloid fibrils.
 DNAJB6’s ability to prevent the earliest stages of misfolding makes it a prime therapeutic target, as inducing its expression pharmaceutically could provide a natural cellular defense mechanism to reduce the progression of Huntington’s disease.

-DNAJB6 exists as a functional monomer (figure 3) or dimer that utilizes its J-domain to recruit HSP70 and a specific C-terminal motif to bind amyloid-prone clients.
-To increase its efficiency, it assembles into high-molecular-weight oligomeric "shells" that provide a high density of binding sites to trap disordered peptides.
-Once bound to a substrate, it forms a stable complex that effectively stalls the nucleation process, preventing the formation and spread of toxic protein aggregates.

 ![Pic](./pics/03.png)
 *<sub>Figure 3.
 AlphaFold predicted structure of DNAJB6.
 Source: [AlphaFold server.](https://alphafoldserver.com/fold/6513fd66c075b29d)</sub>*